 Back in my grandfather’s days, no matter how famous you were or what you did, you could not stay in a hotel or motel throughout the south if you were black.
 There were houses on the circuit for them to stay in and my grandfather’s house was the house in Mobile.
 There is a guest book in the Mobile Museum of History with signatures of Dorothy Dandridge, Jackie Robinson, Sugar Ray Robinson, Paul Robeson, and Marian Anderson.
 All of the famous people of the era passing through Mobile stayed in my grandfather’s house.

 My mother and father were equal partners.
 They met in the seventh grade.
 My father fell for my mother when they were doing Sleeping Beauty and he wanted to be Prince Charming because she was Sleeping Beauty.
 He couldn’t sing, so somebody else woke up Sleeping Beauty with a kiss.
 He knew he had to do something exceptional to catch her eye and he became committed to his education.
 At home, his mother told him to grow up and be somebody.
-My uncle John caught the eye of my Aunt Esther, my mother’s sister, so I have double first cousins.
+My uncle John caught the eye of my Aunt Evelyn, my mother’s sister, so I have double first cousins.
 My parents married at 18.
 My father worked at the post office and put my mother though school at Clark Atlanta.
 She became a school teacher.
 He went back to school to be a pharmacist and she put him through school.
 My father opened the first chain of African American drugstores in Alabama.

 After my father died, my mother couldn’t stay here with the memories and moved us to Cedar Rapids, Iowa because my brother-in-laws had jobs there.
 The environment couldn’t be more different from what I grew up in.
 I didn’t know any white people in Mobile.
 In Iowa, I was the only black child in the entire school from kindergarten to 12th grade.
 We only stayed there for six months because my mom needed a little time away.
 She woke up out of the haze and realized Iowa wasn’t the place for us.
 We moved to Belleville, Michigan where my brother lived.
 It was a little more diverse and we stayed there.
-It gave me a chance to live where nobody knew where I was.
+It gave me a chance to live where nobody knew who I was.
 I couldn’t travel on who my parents and grandparents were, and I was not a little prince.
 I realized I could meet and know people on my own.
 That was probably the best thing that ever happened to me.
 I also learned there were different ways of doing things and it was good to be exposed to new ideas.
 I think we suffer from that in Mobile.

 From an early age, I had a sense of purpose.
 Be somebody and help somebody whatever you chose to do.
 You have been given all of this, so you owe society and to pass it on.
 My mother told me I could be anything as long as I was the best at it.
 She gave me the freedom to explore, but the discipline not to quit.
 My mama would rather see you fail than quit.
 She raised adults.
 We can’t go through life being scared.
 You have to be prepared for anything to happen.
 I love creating opportunities.
 What is something positive I can create?